-The Company has determined the transaction price to be \$150.0 million, comprised of the upfront payment.
-Recursion will fully constrain the amounts of variable consideration to be received from potential milestones considering the stage of development and the risks associated with the remaining development required to achieve each milestone.
+The Company has determined the transaction price to be \$180.0 million, comprised of the upfront payment and the acceptance fee.
+Prior to the three months ended September 30, 2024, Recursion had fully constrained the \$30.0 million variable consideration acceptance fee.
+As a result of Roche's acceptance of the neuroscience Phenomap, Recursion is now recognizing the acceptance fee as part of the transaction price over the completion period of one of the neuroscience performance obligations.
+Recursion has fully constrained the remaining amounts of variable consideration to be received from potential milestones considering the stage of development and the risks associated with the remaining development required to achieve each milestone.
 Recursion will re-evaluate the transaction price each reporting period.

-The transaction price was allocated to the performance obligations based on the estimated relative stand-alone selling price of each performance obligation as determined using an expected cost plus margin approach.
+The transaction price was generally allocated to the performance obligations based on the estimated relative stand-alone selling price of each performance obligation as determined using an expected cost plus margin approach.
+The acceptance fee was allocated to one of the neuroscience performance obligations as the terms of the variable consideration related specifically to Recursion's efforts to satisfy this performance obligation.
 The Company recognizes revenue over time based on costs incurred relative to total expected costs to perform the research and development services.
 Recursion determined that this method provides a faithful depiction of the transfer of control to the customer.
 This method of recognizing revenue requires the Company to make estimates of total costs to provide the services required under the performance obligations.
 Significant inputs used to determine the total costs included the length of time required, service hours performed by Company employees and materials costs.
 A significant change in these estimates could have a material effect on the timing and amount of revenue recognized in future periods.
 Recursion has estimated the completion of the performance obligations by 2026.